 Here is a summary of why I chose this simple workout, how I execute in terms of performance, and how I stick to my fitness habit (almost) every day.

-My Current Daily Workout
+My Current Regular Daily Workout (Last Update: June 2021)

 Workout At the gym